International Money Transfer Fees and Charges

 If you’re looking to transfer money overseas, whether it's to family, friends or into a bank account for your own extended stay, then the first thing you look at is probably the exchange rate.

-But there are other important things to consider before making your transfer - IMTs often come with hidden fees and charges that can quickly add up, and wind up costing you more than you bargained for.
+But there are other important things to consider before making your transfer: international money transfers (IMTs) often come with hidden fees and charges that can quickly add up, and wind up costing you more than you bargained for.

-The major fee you’re likely to be hit with when making an international money transfer is the foreign exchange fee.
+Foreign exchange fee is a major fee you’re likely to be hit with when making an overseas money transfer.
 How much you’re charged can depend largely on what provider you choose to make the transfer with.

-Banks generally always charge a foreign exchange fee on top of the margin applied to your exchange rate.
-This is usually the most expensive option for transferring money overseas, although it's worth noting that the fee might be lower if you do the transaction online.
+- Banks generally always charge a foreign exchange fee on top of the margin applied to your exchange rate.
+This is usually the most expensive option for transferring money overseas.

-Specialist FX providers will often not charge a foreign exchange fee, and instead make their money solely through the exchange margin.
+- Specialist FX providers will often not charge a foreign exchange fee.
+These companies make their money solely through the exchange margin.
 What’s even better, is that this margin is usually lower than one that a bank would charge.

 For a full rundown on the different providers, read our IMT vs bank transfer guide here.

 Confirmed all the details of your transfer and then realised you have to change something?
 You’ll likely be hit with an amendment fee of around $25 to do so.
 So before you hit confirm, make sure you double check all the details to avoid this unnecessary cost.

 If for some reason you decide you need to cancel your IMT, you can usually do so before it has been completed (often 2-5 days), but there are some conditions.